 Honda carries out risk-sensing activities to monitor and report on signs of a crisis.
-While collecting a wide range of crisis information that may have an impact on Honda, the Company has also established an information coordination system in case a crisis becomes apparent.
+While collecting a wide range of crisis information that may have an impact on Honda, the Company has established an information coordination system in case a crisis becomes apparent.

-When a crisis occurs, the Company establishes a Global Emergency Headquarters proportionate to the anticipated magnitude of the crisis's impact to manage the crisis response.
-In this way, Honda creates a structure to prevent the crisis from spreading and to quickly bring the situation under control.
+When a crisis occurs, a Global Emergency Headquarters is established according to the anticipated impact of the crisis, and a structure is in place to prevent the crisis from spreading and to quickly bring the situation under control as soon as possible.